JorgeCaldeira/ADC-Project-FCUL/README.md

 ## Project Info
-To run the project, it is needed to extract all the compressed files in this repository In the notebook, there are some commented lines that save the graphs and subgraphs, in order to have a better view using Gephi
+To run the project, it is needed to extract all the compressed files in this repository In the notebook, there are some commented lines that save the graphs and subgraphs in gexf format, in order to have a better view using Gephi